 My research interests lie in real-world problems centred around multimodal data.
 Previously, I have worked on task-driven scene-understanding problems within the I-Machine-Think group at the Institute for Logic, Language and Computation.
 I received my Bachelor’s degree in Electronics and Communication Engineering from VIT University, Vellore, India in 2016 and my Master’s degree in Artificial Intelligence from the University of Amsterdam, The Netherlands in 2018.

-If you’d like to get in touch, please feel free to send an email to or drop me a message on Matrix.
+If you’d like to get in touch, please feel free to drop an email to or a message on Matrix.